-1. To configure the interception rule, follow this guidance: Initialization
+1. To configure the interception rule, follow this guidance:

 Intercept Rule User Input LABEL Enter a Name for the label.
 DESCRIPTION Enter a Description for this rule.
-SOURCE ADDRESS Specify the source address of the connection.
-DESTINATION ADDRESS/MASK Specify the destination address/mask of the connection.
-PORT Specify the port of the connection.
-INGRESS NETWORK VLANS This defines the VLANs through which traffic will enter.
+PROXY SERVER SETTINGS This setting, which displays when configuring an explicit proxy, defines the BIG-IP SSL Orchestrator explicit proxy listening IP address and proxy port.
+For explicit proxy authentication, this section also allows for the selection of a BIG-IP APM SWG-explicit access policy.
+IPV4 ADDRESS Specify the explicit proxy listening IP address.
+PORT Specify the port number.
+ACCESS PROFILE Specify the access policy (optional).
+INGRESS NETWORK VLANs This defines the VLANs through which traffic will enter.
 For a forward proxy topology (outbound), this would be the client-side VLAN (intranet).